 Some changes to wills occur because people change their minds about how they want to distribute their assets, or who they want to handle their post-mortem responsibilities.
 If you have a falling out with an executor, for instance, that change needs to be made in a timely manner.

 If you have not reviewed the beneficiaries who are named on your life insurance policies and retirement accounts, and any other accounts where beneficiaries are named, you’ll want to do that too.
 If your will says cousin Andrew gets your life insurance policy proceeds, but his sister Stella is the one named as the beneficiary, then only Stella receives the proceeds.
 The named beneficiary is a contract that cannot be challenged or changed after your death, regardless of what your will says.

-An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances, including the most appropriate candidate for the job of executor.
+An estate planning attorney familiar with the laws of your state can advise you in creating an estate plan that fits your specific circumstances.

 Reference: The Item (Feb.
 15, 2019) “Don’t wait until high noon”